 - Individuals above the stipulated age limit.

-The European travel insurance for a single trip is meant for European residents looking for a one-off travel insurance.
+The European travel or holiday insurance for a single trip is meant for European residents looking for a one-off travel insurance.
 This is founded on the logic that in such cases, the annual coverage will be expensive.
 Just like the ordinary travel insurance, the single trip cover caters for aspects related to trip cancellation, medical cover, and lost items.
-However, due to the uncertainty caused by the ongoing Covid-19 pandemic, it is important to understand what your insurance will cover before paying for it.